Where to find Gluten-Free Food in Greenville, South Carolina

 What to try: The Lunch Buffet

 Indian cuisine is naturally a good option for those seeking gluten-free fare as dishes are rice based and sauces are naturally free of gluten.
-The affordable afternoon buffet here includes an assortment of some of the best Indian dishes.
+The affordable afternoon buffet at Handi features an assortment of some of the best Indian dishes.
 From veggie korma, to aloo gobi, to fresh basmati rice, there’s plenty of gluten-free fare to indulge in.
 With all the wonderful naturally gluten-free options, you won’t even miss the naan and samosas.
+I also love the beautiful ambiance here – it’s the perfect setting for a lunch date!

 Roost